 - Twilight of the Old West: This war was the last one in which the US Army (or some of it) fought in blue uniforms, and many regiments still carried black-powder weapons much like those used in the (just barely over) Indian Wars.
 Theodore Roosevelt's Rough Rider regiment included many actual cowboys, as well.

 - The US Army also had veterans of the US Civil War (which had ended about 33 years previously).
-One of them, Major General Joseph Wheeler, was a former Confederate General and, at the time of the Spanish-American War, was a member of the US Congress.
+Both William Shafter and Nelson Miles, who commanded the Cuban and Puerto Rican expeditions respectively, had served in the Union Army.
+Shafter's cavalry commander was Major General Joseph Wheeler, a former Confederate General and, at the time of the Spanish-American War, a member of the US Congress.
 He is reported to have said, while leading US troops, "Let's go, boys!
 We've got the damn Yankees on the run again!"

 - Ungrateful Bastard: The USA, in Spain's popular consciousness.
 The Kingdom of Spain had helped the USA secede from The British Empire.
 In return, the USA had annexed Spanish Florida and now wanted Cuba and The Philippines.